Practitioner notes on digital-asset forensics

 The technical layer that links a wallet cluster to a real-world identity at the point of fiat conversion, what evidentiary weight it carries, and how it survives adversarial expert review.

-ReadWhy every recovery engagement should open with a written viability assessment
+ReadWhy every engagement should open with a written viability assessment

-The structural reasons a written, fact-specific viability opinion protects victims, counsel, and the integrity of the recovery itself — and what a viability assessment should and should not contain.
+The structural reasons a written, fact-specific viability opinion protects affected parties, counsel, and the integrity of the investigation itself — and what a viability assessment should and should not contain.

 Read